airalab/robonomics-wiki/docs/es/home-assistant-begin.md

 contributors: [LoSk-p, dergudzon, Leemo94]
 translated: false
 ---
-There are instructions on how to connect your smart home devices to the Robonomics network through a Home Assistant.
-There will be two methods which will be explained to help you connect your device to a Raspberry Pi; via a zigbee2MQTT adapter, or through Xiaomi Gateway.
+There are instructions on how to connect your smart home devices to the Robonomics network.
+You need Robonomics accounts for each device, they will publish encrypted data in datalog.
+Also you need user account that will send commands to devices end encrypt/decrypt data.

 In this video you can see the example of connecting temperature sensor: